 Male Breast Reduction

-Gynecomastia, or enlarged male breasts, is often a temporary condition of puberty.
-At times, however, the condition can persist beyond the teen years, sometimes affecting males during adulthood.
+Gynecomastia, or enlarged male breasts, is often a temporary condition that occurs during puberty.
+For some patients, the condition persists beyond the teen years, affecting male adults.
 No amount of dieting or exercise can reduce the size of the breasts.
-Many factors such as medications, hormonal excess, steroids, and marijuana use can also contribute to gynecomastia; these factors should be addressed prior to surgery.
+Many factors such as medications, hormonal excess, steroids, and marijuana use are known factors that contribute to gynecomastia; these factors should be addressed prior to surgery.

 How is gynecomastia treated?